 TIny House & Earthship Building

-We are offering two sustainable construction workshops in 2016.
+We are offering two sustainable construction workshops series in 2017.
 The first is the return of our popular Earthships 101 course, where those who are interested in building an earthship can come to Blue Rock Station, spend the weekend in one of our straw bale cabins, and get an in-depth overview of what is involved in building one of these lovely homes.

 Our second construction project is new this year.
 Our aim is to build a Tiny House.
 However one of our concerns or disappointments with the whole tiny house movement is that they seem to have morphed into amazingly expensive little buildings.
 So our goal is to build this house with as little money as possible - or our dumpster dive tiny house project, if you will.